jhwaffles/jhwaffles.github.io/_posts/2023-02-12-Parents-Visit.md

 ## Visiting Parents

-My dad has always been interested in losing weight.
+My dad has been trying to lose weight for a long time - ever since I could remember.
 Although he enjoys watching sports, exercise itself has always been a chore for him.
 Running outside was hard on the knees.
 He didn't like to go to the gym either.
-I bought a treadmill but it went primarily unused.
-He has tried dieting - previous attempts included calorie counting but never incurred any lasting habits/change in weight.
-Mostly he just felt hungry and reverted back to normal habits.
+Early on before COVID was a thing I bought a treadmill to use at home but it went primarily unused.
+He has tried dieting - previous attempts included calorie counting and/or skipping meals.
+Mostly he just felt hungry and reverted back to normal habits within a week or two.

 My dad had many reasons for wanting to lose weight.
-Family members (including my grandparents when they were around) constantly told him to lose weight.
-Health was a big reason - his doctor said he needed to lose 20 lbs to be in better condition.
-I personally think his greatest reason was simple - he just wanted to look better in photos.
+He would always get comments from friends or visiting relatives, including my grandparents when they were around.
+Health was a big factor - his doctor said he needed to lose 20 lbs to be in better condition.
+Most of all, he wanted to look better in photos - Nothing makes him happier than when someone leave a positive comment in family photos.
+So in other words he wanted to shut down the haters, improve health, and look good.
 I should mention that my dad is retired.

-Hearing this discontent, Cynthia wondered if there was anything functional medicine/dieting could do to help my dad.
-It seemed like he was genuinely interested in losing weight but he was discouraged by previous attempts.
-In the midst of a sunny hike in the Oakland hills, we discussed putting my parents on a “program” of a low carb/diet, focus on losing weight (My mom was also interested, not because she needed to lose weight, more out of FOMO).
+Hearing that my dad was struggling, Cynthia wondered if she could come up with a program to help my dad improve his condition.
+It seemed like he was genuinely interested in losing weight but was discouraged by previous attempts.
+In the midst of a sunny hike in the Oakland hills, we discussed putting my parents on an eating “program” with a focus on losing weight.
+I should note my mom was also interested, not because she needed to lose weight but because she did not want to miss out (FOMO).
 Coming off of a recent “program” for ourselves (Link), we talked of guiding my parents through a similar program.

 ## The plan